JulietaStorino/Synthetic-Patient-Generation/README.md

 Informe clínico del paciente: Paciente de ascendencia norteamericana de 56 años de edad, acompañado de su hijo, se presenta a la consulta con los siguientes síntomas...
 ```
 Not all the labels are shown in every generated clinical history.
 Some labels are randomly selected for each generated clinical history to make the information more diverse.
-The same clinical history in xml format may have the following format:
+The same clinical history in i2b2 format may have the following format:

 ```xml
 <?xml version="1.0" ?>